2016 IRA Contribution Limits

 Deductible IRA Limits for 2016

 The deduction amount in 2016 will continue to phase out for singles or heads of household with adjusted gross incomes (AGI) of between $61,000 and $71,000, unchanged from 2015.
-That means if you earn less than $61,000 and are also covered by a retirement plan at work or do not have a 401(k) or similar plan through work, you will likely qualify for a full deduction.
+That means you will likely qualify for a full deduction if you earn less than $61,000.

 If your tax filing status is single or head of household and your AGI is greater than $61,000 but less than $71,000, you could qualify for a partial deduction.
 Individuals with incomes greater than $71,000 will not likely qualify for a deductible IRA contribution.